adamwulf/app-launch-guide/README.md

 - [ ] a list of potential customers, and a website that's generating more
 - [ ] a business model with a well defined MVP that executes that idea

+## Estimate Success

 You have all of the information necessary to decide "will it work?".
 Success is different for different people.
 Maybe you just want some hobby money.
 Maybe you just want it to break even, put it on your resume, and trade up in job.
 Maybe you want to go full time indie app dev, and this is your ticket.
 For all of these, you need to think through:

 - [ ] How much $$ do I *need* to make (not want, need)
 - [ ] How much $$ do I make per user (known from your business model)
-- [ ] How many customers exits for my product (known from market research)
+- [ ] How many customers exist for my product (known from market research)
-- [ ] How many customers can I convert (known from your conversion rate on your site)
-	- helpful hints for estimating:
-		- roughly 50% of email signups will actually get the app
-		- roughly 2% of users will buy in-app purchases
-		- roughly 2% of users who click through to the store will buy/download
+- [ ] Given my conversion rates, how much traffic to I need to generate to meet these goals?

 # Step 3: Make a Prototype